sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 <img src="assets/horizonalline.png"/>

 **8: external_user_team**<br>
 The name of your embedded users' team(s) (e.g. "TeamName1").
-Team membership in Sigma is used provision access and functionality in Sigma, to groups of users who are in the same role (Role Based Access Control).
-The API can pass one or multiple team membership for the logged-in user, at runtime.
+Team membership in Sigma is used provision access and functionality, to groups of users who are in the same role (Role Based Access Control).
+The API can pass one or multiple team memberships for the logged-in user, at runtime.

 Sample Code:
 ```code